 Plastic is not a neutral material.
 As a cultural artifact, it is among the most legible products of the modern era, not because it was designed to persist, but because it was designed not to.
 The gap between intended ephemerality and actual durability is not incidental.
-It is structural, and it is the condition this project works within.
+It is structural, and it is the condition this small project works within.

 This document describes an ongoing, experimental effort.
 The tool and methodology are currently in active development and field testing.